Programs and research

 Once you are positioned, the radiation therapist will take X-rays (also called port films).
 Port films are taken on the first day of treatment and once a week.
 The port films are used to check your positioning and do not show if any disease is present.
 After your doctor reviews the port films, you will receive the first treatment.
 During the port films and your treatments, the therapists will step out of the room.
 They are closely monitoring you on a television screen while giving your radiation.

-During radiation therapy, your radiation oncologist and nurse will see you regularly to follow your progress, evaluate any side effects, and address any concerns you may have.
-You may want to bring a family member or friend with you to these appointments.
+During radiation therapy, your radiation oncologist and nurse will see you regularly to follow your progress, evaluate any side effects and address any concerns you have.
+You might want to bring a family member or friend with you to these appointments.

-After treatment is completed, follow-up appointments will be scheduled so that your radiation oncologist can make sure your recovery is proceeding normally and can continue to monitor your health.
-Your doctor may order labs, X-rays and other diagnostic tests.
+After treatment is completed, follow-up appointments will be scheduled so your radiation oncologist can make sure your recovery is proceeding normally and can continue to monitor your health.
+Your doctor could order labs, X-rays or other diagnostic tests.